 - Use Google and Facebook ads

-- Answer questions on Quora, etc.
+- Lastly, answer questions on Quora, etc.

-Creating and selling an online course on your website is quite some work – no doubt.
+To sum up, creating and selling an online course on your website is quite some work – no doubt.
 It takes much of your time and effort.

 However, your rewards – imparting knowledge, getting loyal students and paying customers, and creating a business – make the effort worthwhile!

-To know more about WordPress and how to get the best out of your site, check our WP college.
+To also know more about WordPress and how to get the best out of your site, check our WP college.